msalvimjr/webpage-dcc/content/faqs/teaching-grading/_index.md

 **Answer:** A statement of my teaching principles can be found in the syllabus of every course I teach.
 Here’s a summary:

 - **Principle 1: “Everything should be made as simple as possible, but not simpler.”**
   I approach each topic as clearly and directly as possible, but with proper balance not to avoid its intrinsic complexity.
-I believe that it is part of a student’s path of development to be properly challenged intellectually.s
+I believe that it is part of a student’s path of development to be properly challenged intellectually.

 - **Principle 2: Good learning = mastering the theory + interpreting the results.**
   Most of my courses are of a mathematical and fundamental nature, and I boldly work to develop students’ both mathematical and pragmatic skills.
 I detect that some students present highly developed mathematical ability, while others present a great talent for identifying problems in the real world that need a solution, but often some students are not able to present both capabilities at the same time.
 I design my lectures and activities to help develop in every student their best in both skills since success in the real world involves mastering both.